babyfish-ct/graphql-provider/doc/pagination.md

 There are three points to note

-1. graphql-provider automatically adds 4 optional arguments to the query *findBooks* in the GraphQL Schema: first, after, last and before.
+1. graphql-provider automatically adds 4 optional arguments to the query *books* in the GraphQL Schema: first, after, last and before.

 2. *Connection&lt;N&gt;* supports a integer field *totalCount*, this is the count of data that meets the conditions before pagination, not the count of data after pagination.